 Hard Credit Inquiries

-Hard credit inquiries are almost always performed by lenders and credit card companies.
+Hard credit inquiries are almost always performed by lenders and credit card companies, many utilizing services like CreditCheck Total.
 Any company that you have asked for a loan or a line of credit from is likely to make this inquiry, unless otherwise stated (“no credit check” is a common draw).

 When a hard credit check is performed, it will affect your score, bringing it down by a few points.
 Hard inquiries can also stay on your credit report for a few years.
 All told, it truly won’t have a massive impact on a good score, but if you’re still wary of hard checks, here are a few tips to soften the blow.